The regional center, Hadrout city is situated 75 km away from the capital of AR, Stepanakert.

 Hadrout borders with Martouni, Askeran and Shoushi regions in the north and with Kashatagh region in the west.
+The total area of Hadrout region is a little over 1800 sq.km.
+It has a population of 12000 people.
 The southern boundary passes through the river of Arax which from time immemorial is called "Mother of the Armenian rivers".
+The river of Ishkhanaget, falling into the Araks, flows along the territory of the region.
 The state boundary of AR with the Islamic Republic of Iran also passes through the Arax.
-The eastern boundary of Hadrout region is therewith the state boundary with Azerbaijan.
-The total area of Hadrout region is a little over 1800 sq.km.
-It has the population of 12000 people.
+The eastern boundary of Hadrout region is the state boundary with Azerbaijan.
 The southern and south-eastern parts of the region are comparatively flat.
 The mountain masses, covered with dark forests and alpine meadows are situated in the north and north-west.

-Hadrout region, known in the history of Armenia under the name Dizak as well, is fairly considered the open-air museum.
-The region is famous for a number of monastic complexes and churches, old settlements and fortresses.
-The famous Armenian actor V. Papazyan during his visit to Hadrout said phrase that became a popular quotation in Karabakh: “If Karabakh is a golden ring, Hadrout is a brilliant on this ring”.
-The most famous places of interest in Hadrout are: Gtchavank (13c.), Azokh cave, the Palace of Dizak meliks – princes of Yeganyans (18-19cc.), the monastery of Okhty Drni, Sourb Haroutyoun church (St. Resurrection) in Hadrout (17c.), the cloister of Takhaser (17c.), Ijevanatun (caravansary) near the locality of Kargabazar on highway of Hadrout-Martouni, the house-museum of air marshal, the hero of the Soviet Union, A. Khanpheryants (Khudyakov) in his native village Mets Tagher etc.
+We have prepared a list of the most famous places for you to explore.
+They are: Gtchavank Monastery(13c.), Azokh cave, the Palace of Dizak meliks – princes of Yeganyans (18-19cc.), the monastery of Okhty Drni, Sourb Haroutyoun church (St. Resurrection) in Hadrout (17c.), the cloister of Takhaser (17c.), Ijevanatun (caravansary) located near the locality of Kargabazar on highway of Hadrout-Martouni, the house-museum of marshal A. Khanpheryants (Khudyakov), the hero of the Soviet Union, in his native village Mets Tagher etc.